 Curiously according to Wikipedia “The 1812 Overture is popularly known in the United States as a symbol of the United States Independence Day, a tradition that dates to a 1974 choice made by Arthur Fiedler for a performance of July 4 of the Boston Pops.”
 That’s a bit strange since the US and Russia are not always good friends!

 Get it Free and Listen.

-So why not get connected to YouTube or iTunes or somehow get the music and play it.
-It’s only 15 minutes long and if you don’t enjoy it, you haven’t lost too much of your life!
+So why not get connected to YouTube or Spotify or somehow get the music and play it.
+It’s about 15 minutes long and if you don’t enjoy it, you haven’t lost too much of your life!

 You can find one version here complete with a picture of Tchaikovsky I assume.
 The cannons are a bit pathetic and the church bells are a bit over the top.
 So, maybe there are better versions you can find.
 Whichever version you get though, you must play it loudly.
 It will be a good test of your ears if it’s loud enough, and will test your speakers too.
 By the way, if your speakers sound scratchy turn the speaker box upside down for a few days and try again.
 You never know it might just fix them.